Jack Warner

 19 January 1950

 P.C.
-George Dixon (Warner) a long-serving traditional "copper" who is due to retire shortly, takes a new recruit, Andy Mitchell (Hanley), under his aegis, introducing him to the easy-going night beat.
+George Dixon is a long-serving traditional copper who is due to retire shortly.
+He takes a new recruit under his aegis and introduces him to the easy-going night beat.

 10 September 1956